Concerns about Teasing

 Teach about Feelings

-- Developing empathy is a long process that takes place over many years.
-By teaching your children to be aware of how others may feel, you are helping them to be a better friend.
+While it takes many years, learning to recognize emotions helps children to be a better friend.
 Those who have more social connections are less likely to become targets.
 And those who are able to get what they want in pro-social ways are less likely to become bullies later in life.

-You can help your children practice using feeling words by having them identify characters’ emotions in books or on TV.
-You can ask them how they could tell what the character was feeling.
-What words did the character use?
-What actions or facial expressions did they notice?
+Have your children practice using feeling words by having them identify characters’ emotions in books or on TV.

 Happy – Content – Joyful – Elated – Ecstatic